Sir-Irk/c8080/README.md

 This repo doesn't include any machine layers.

+Planned features:
+- DAA support
+- Cycle stepping instead of instruction stepping for better compatibility with other hardware emulation.

 ### Testing
 code was tested using the cpudiag progam found in the test folder.